demorgan104/dat/README.md

 Create your own templates and generate your own packages using DAT.

 Although a work in progress, DAT provides already the basics to start using it and benefit from increased development efficiency.

-## Give feedback

-Is there something you like or maybe you don't ?

-Do you want to contribute ?

-Feel free to open issues and start contributing.

-I will try to develop or integrate your requests :)

-## Do you need help ?

-Open an issue and I will help you !

 ## Write your own templates and use them: